androids7/tastysnake/doc/module.md

 * Extend SurfaceView

-* Plot in a sub-thread.
+* Plot in a sub-thread

 ## Bluetooth